Sing is your typical festive season feel good movie. One that thrills and lifts with magnificent vocals and crafty insights.

 As a last ditch to save his show business, Koala Buster Moon announces a singing competition with a cash prize of $1,000.
 Unfortunately, his aged secretary mistakenly adds two zeroes to the amount, resulting in hordes of hopefuls turning up at the audition.

 Plenty, I was pleased to discover.
-The incredible singing by the voice cast aside, Sing shines brightest with how it acknowledges all the stereotypical expectations we have about singing contestants.
-Thereafter also spinning a hilariously and uplifting tale around these.
-Be it the weary housewife who’s really the next Susan Boyle, or the painfully shy everyday girl with the voice of an angel, there’s no surprise over their outcomes or even what they would perform for the finale.
+The incredible singing by the voice cast aside, Sing shines brightest with how it acknowledges all the stereotypical expectations we have about singing contestants, thereafter also spinning a splendidly uplifting tale around these.
+Be it the weary housewife who’s really the next Susan Boyle, or the painfully shy everyday girl with the voice of an angel, there are no surprises over outcomes or even what these characters would perform for the finale.
 But it’s exactly this predictability that makes their acts so satisfying.
 So pleasing and so fulfilling.

 Check out my other snappy movie reviews!